GoldenMaximo/GoldenMaximo/README.md

 ## Howdy there, partner.

 I'm a software engineer.
-TS, React, Node, Next.js, that sorta of thing.
+TS, React, Node, Next.js, etc.

-8 years I've been through these parts.
-Learned a lot, seen a lot.

-I can bench 225lbs/100kg.
-I have S+ speedruns in Resident Evil.
+OHP 1RM 68kg, I have S+ speedruns in Resident Evil.
+7 medals and 3 throphies in sports shooting.
+Gardening enthusiast.
+Nature enjoyer.
-I like doing mainly gardening and shooting and stuff.
-My fiancée is a beautiful vet; we have lil doggy doggers
+My fiancée is a beautiful vet; we have lil doggy doggers.
 ```js
 typeof pupper  // Returns doggo
 ```